colbylwilliams/Azure.iOS/README.md

 }
 ```

-### `DictionaryDocument`
+### DictionaryDocument
-`DictionaryDocument` behaves very much like a `[String:Any]` dictionary while handling all properties required by the database.
+The `DictionaryDocument` type behaves very much like a `[String:Any]` dictionary while handling all properties required by the database.
 This allows you to interact with the document directly using subscript syntax.  `DictionaryDocument` cannot be subclassed.

 Here is an example of using `DictionaryDocument` to create a document with the same properties as the `CustomDocument` above: